Wondering how much CBD oil you should take?

 Many people love tinctures because they are one of the easiest and most effective ways to consume CBD.
 After filling the dropper with your dosage, you hold the oil under your tongue anywhere between 60 and 90 seconds before swallowing.

-As our full-spectrum CBD oil is very potent, when we refer to a “drop”, we literally mean a droplet of the oil.
+As our full-spectrum CBD oil is very potent (high concentration of CBD), when we refer to a “drop”, we literally mean a droplet of the oil.
 This is not to be confused with a “full dropper”.
 Place the drops under your tongue (sublingual), hold for 60-90 seconds and then swallow.

-Knowing the right dose to take only requires a little bit of simple math.
+Knowing the right milligrams of CBD to take only requires a little bit of simple math.

 - Our 500mg strength gives you 2 mg of CBD per droplet